Schools Support Materials

 While Alameda County’s Mandatory Recycling Ordinance does not apply to public schools, there are two State laws that require recycling and composting at public schools and districts.
 This one-page flyer produced by the State agency, CalRecycle, provides an overview of the rules that apply to public schools and districts.
 Additional information can be found online at www.CalRecycle.ca.gov/ReduceWaste/Schools.

 To help communicate the Ordinance requirements with non-English speakers, the Overview Flyers have been translated into Spanish, Chinese, Korean, and Vietnamese.
 They provide a one-page summary of the Recycling Rules and resources available.
-There are two versions – one for cities with organics and recycling requirements, and one for cities with recycling requirements.

 This customizable letter provides useful site specific information describing where recycling and composting containers are located and how to use them.
 The Mandatory Recycling Ordinance requires that employees and contractors be notified of this information at least once a year.